coderefinery/presentations/phase-2-proposal.md

 # How to become sustainable in 3 years

 - Grow the number of instructors
+- Increase visibility of material
+- Encourage re-use and modification of the material
 - After phase 2 we will have certified "CodeRefinery instructors" distributed over the Nordics
-- NeIC partners will contribute instructors in-kind to teach at 2 workshops a year (great career development, Carpentries model)
+- NeIC partners will contribute instructors in-kind to teach at ~2 workshops a year (great career development, Carpentries model)
 - Call for invited workshops: host institutions will cover travel and lodging
 - "CodeRefinery hubs": universities willing to host 1-2 workshops per year (good example: Aalto Science-IT)
 - Institutions and NeIC partners contribute to 1 FTE for administration and coordination